 Evidence

-• Please provide evidence of completion of training posts.
+Please provide evidence of completion of training posts (as described in the longlisting section Appendix 1)

-Publications: Please submit your 2 best publications, published in any PubMed indexed journal.
-In order to be eligible for this section, publications must have a PubMed ID and be published by the time of application.
+Please submit your 2 best publications, published in a PubMed indexed journal.
+In order to be eligible for this section, publications must have a PubMed ID, journal impact factor, and be published by the time your evidence is submitted.

 Do not include articles which have not yet been published.
 Collaborative papers, abstracts, case reports, letters or technical tips are acceptable.
 Points will be awarded for candidate contribution, level of authorship, quality of study and impact factor of publication.